HotPotatoC/twitter-clone/README.md

 # Features ✨

-Only the main features are implemented atm

 - Modular Architecture
 - Database migration tool using [migrate](https://github.com/golang-migrate/migrate)
 - Database seeding script using NodeJS
-- Authentication using JWT Refresh token flow and Redis for JWT blacklisting
+- Authentication using JWT Refresh token flow and Redis for token blacklisting
 - Strongly typed Vuex store
 - List Tweets feed
-- Create Tweets
+- Create Tweets with images
 - Reply to Tweets or reply to another reply!
 - Like Tweets
 - Follow users
-- Unfollow users
-- Images & Media uploading using AWS S3 Buckets
+- Images & Media uploads stored in AWS S3 Buckets
 - Edit Profile Details
 - Edit Profile Image
 - See who a user is following and see their followers